CV tips for military spouses

 As an ADF or veteran spouse, finding and maintaining employment can be challenging due to frequent moves and long periods of separation from your partner.
 Add to the mix the unique nature of military life, which often means military spouses have gaps in their employment history or may have experience in a variety of industries.

-But here at the RSL Veterans’ Employment Program, we know that the unique challenges faced by military spouses is one of the things that makes them great employees.
+We understand that the unique challenges faced by military spouses is one of the things that make them great employees.
 The trick is in understanding what you have to offer and knowing how to communicate that clearly to a potential employer.
-Reach out to us for a hand if you need it – our service is free for military spouses.
+Through Employment Programs offered by the RSL we can give you a hand if you need it – our career services are free for the partners of current and former ADF members.

 Here are some tips for military spouses to keep in mind when writing their resume.